Byron Bay

 Byron Bay has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified twenty projects likely impacting the area.
-Notable projects include Byron Bay Drainage Upgrade, Bohemian Byron Bay, MARE Apartments, and 29 Shirley Street Apartments.
-The following list details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 20 projects that could affect this region.
+Notable ones include Byron Bay Drainage Upgrade, Bohemian Byron Bay, MARE Apartments, and 29 Shirley Street Apartments.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.